The Maine Coon Cat –

 However obscure the origins, the characteristics of the Maine Coon are quite distinct and very much valued – a bruiser of a cat physically with a long and large, rectangular body and thick silky fur that repels water, a lush tail and toe and ear tufts.
 The Maine Coon is a tough, rugged, muscular working cat, well adapted to cold weather yet is a beautiful cat too, in conformation, coloring (many variations), because of its luxurious coat and not least because of its disposition.
 Some of the words used to describe this breed are elegant, gentle, amiable, loving, faithful, self confident, resourceful, quiet, good tempered, active and healthy.
 In personal contact the Maine Coon seems to have a sense of the regal – like a kindly and tolerant beneficent dictator.

-The Maine Coon is also affectionate, playful, intelligent, docile, independent with a moderate need for attention and they are good with children and with other pets.
+The breed is also affectionate, playful, intelligent, docile, independent with a moderate need for attention and they are good with children and with other pets.
 They can weigh 19 lbs. or more and live to 16 or more years.